wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

     provided that this subsection shall not apply in relation to an invention for which an application for protection has first been filed in a country outside New Zealand by a person resident outside New Zealand.

-    (6) If any person fails to comply with any direction given under this section or makes or causes to be made an application for the grant of a patent in contravention of this section, he shall be guilty of an offence and shall be liable on conviction on indictment, to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both such imprisonment and such fine.
+    (6) If any person fails to comply with any direction given under this section or makes or causes to be made an application for the grant of a patent in contravention of this section, he shall be guilty of an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000, or to both such imprisonment and such fine.

+    (7) Despite anything to the contrary in [section 25][178] of the Criminal Procedure Act 2011, a charging document may be filed at any time in respect of an offence against subsection (1).

     Compare: 1921--22 No 18 s 33; Patents Act 1949 s 18 (UK)

+    Section 25(6): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 25(7): inserted, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 26 Inventions relating to atomic energy